openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

-Official documentation about logging in python can be found `here <https://docs.python.org/3/howto/logging-cookbook.html>`__, and bellow is the minimal setup to setup logging in *pygls*:
+Official documentation about logging in python can be found `here <https://docs.python.org/3/howto/logging-cookbook.html>`__, and below is the minimal setup to setup logging in *pygls*:

 .. code:: python